 Unless your husband or partner is a big earner, you may break this 10% rule.

-But what if you stand a good chance at getting a major promotion within a year or two?
+But what if you stand a good chance of getting a major promotion within a year or two?
 In this case, it may be worth your while to tough it out financially in order to secure that next step in your career.
 Sure, it’ll be rice-and-beans living for the first part of your child’s life.
 But after that, you may settle into a better stride financially, and you won’t have to worry about regressing in your career.

 Speaking of career backsliding, this is another consideration to make.
 Whether you're a mom or dad, leaving the workforce to stay home full-time can have professional consequences.
 Even short-term breaks of two to five years can make it difficult to get back into the workplace, and you may find yourself re-entering your career a level or two lower than you were when you left.